-You will be handed your certificate and a member of ceremonial staff will guide you back to your seat.
+You will be handed your certificate and members of staff will guide you back to your seat.

 The back of your ticket will also include information about what you need to do.

 After degrees are conferred

 When the last new graduate returns, an honorary degree is awarded to an individual who has made a significant contribution to society.

 A speech presenting the honorary graduand is given by the public orator.
 The presiding officer then confers the degree.
 The honorary graduate may then make a speech, offering inspirational words.

 Closing the ceremony